A5Z9b3/plsql-window-functions-Habanabashaka-Philmin/README.md

 ### References

-YouTube Tutorial: Git Tutorial for Beginners: Learn Git in 1 Hour (from Lecture - 02 Introduction to GitHub.pdf) GitHub and Git Tutorial for Beginners (from Lecture - 02 Introduction to GitHub.pdf) Introduction to GitHub (from Lecture - 02 Introduction to GitHub.pdf) Intro to GitHub for version control (from Lecture - 02 Introduction to GitHub.pdf) How to Design an Attractive GitHub Profile Readme (from Lecture - 02 Introduction to GitHub.pdf) YouTube Tutorial: How to create Professional Github Readme Profile (Step By Step) (from Lecture - 02 Introduction to GitHub.pdf)
+- YouTube Tutorial: Git Tutorial for Beginners: Learn Git in 1 Hour (from Lecture02 Introduction to GitHub.pdf)
+- GitHub and Git Tutorial for Beginners (from Lecture - 02 Introduction to GitHub.pdf)
+- Introduction to GitHub (from Lecture - 02 Introduction to GitHub.pdf)
+- Intro to GitHub for version control (from Lecture - 02 Introduction to GitHub.pdf)
+- How to Design an Attractive GitHub Profile Readme (from Lecture - 02 Introduction to GitHub.pdf)
+- YouTube Tutorial: How to create Professional Github Readme Profile (Step By Step) (from Lecture - 02 Introduction to GitHub.pdf)
-Getting Started with R Markdown (from Lecture - 02 Introduction to GitHub.pdf) YouTube Tutorial: Git Merge Conflicts (from Lecture - 02 Introduction to GitHub.pdf) SQL Window Functions (from Lecture - 01 Introduction to SQL Command Basics (Recap).pdf) Oracle PL/SQL Documentation: Window Functions (adapted from course outline in Lecture - 00 Course Introduction.pdf)
+- Getting Started with R Markdown (from Lecture - 02 Introduction to GitHub.pdf)
+- YouTube Tutorial: Git Merge Conflicts (from Lecture - 02 Introduction to GitHub.pdf)
+- SQL Window Functions (from Lecture - 01 Introduction to SQL Command Basics (Recap).pdf)
+- Oracle PL/SQL Documentation: Window Functions (adapted from course outline in Lecture - 00 Course Introduction.pdf)

-“All sources were properly cited.
+### All sources were properly cited.
 Implementations and analysis represent original work.
-No AI-generated content was copied without attribution or adaptation.”
+No AI-generated content was copied without attribution or adaptation.